QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ### Algorithm types

-In the above example the line `BoobookSyllable1: !ForwardTrackParameters` is to be read as:
+In the above example, the line `BoobookSyllable1: !ForwardTrackParameters` is to be read as:

 > the name of the target syllable is "BoobookSyllable1" and its type is "ForwardTrackParameters"

-There are currently seven algorithm types, each designed to detect different types of acoustic events.
+There are currently seven algorithm types, each designed to detect a different type of acoustic event.
 The names of the acoustic events describe what they sound like, whereas, the names of the algorithms (used to find those events) describe how the algorithms work.

- This table lists the "generic" events, the algorithm used to detect the, and the name of the parameters needed.
+ This table lists the "generic" events, the algorithm used to detect the event, and the name of the parameter list needed by the algorithm.

 | Acoustic Event | Algorithm name    | Parameters name              |
 |:--------------:|:-----------------:|:----------------------------:|